 The endearing traits of Southern hospitality are warmth, kindness, politeness and sophistication.
-Homeowners anywhere in the South, or across the Mason Dixon line, can incorporate the Southern feel into their interior designs by mixing old with new and teaming neutral tones with rustic textures.
+Homeowners anywhere in the South, or across the Mason Dixon line, can incorporate the Southern feel into their interior designs by mixing old with new and teaming neutral tones with rustic textures especially when they employ the services of professionals such as the Boston Interior Designer.
 A home can embody these graceful and charming Southern qualities without a complete interior overhaul.

 It’s simple to create personal, functional spaces infused with Southern sensibility.
 Here are four steps to achieve the relaxed elegance of this distinct brand of hospitality.
 Here are our 4 Steps to a Traditionally Styled Southern Home

 1. Combine New With Old

 Southern styling is a balancing act of blending contemporary design with traditional pieces to create timeless elegance.
 Team new furnishings with vintage, antique and unique objects for a functional, clean finish with a sense of old time character.
 Reupholster an antique sofa and pair it with a contemporary glass-topped coffee table and soft-lit lamp.
 Be careful to maintain a sophisticated look, not too masculine or feminine.

 2. Carefully Select Colors and Textures

 When selecting a color palette and furnishings, strive for a lived-in look with high-quality features.
 Southern designs include wood flooring, light drapery, textured fabrics and inviting prints.
 Optimal wall colors consist of muted hues and neutral tones that compliment organic materials such as timber, pine and wrought iron.
 You could also get the UK’s best hammock stands.
 Throwback varied textures add warmth, such as canvas, velvet, linen and burlap.

 3. Pay Attention to the Details